strata-org/jverify/docs/guide/src/code_types.md

 In an earlier example of a binary search program, we saw that a Java method can be given the annotation `@Erased`.
 This annotation change the rules that are applied to the code inside that method, and change where the method may be called.

-Any code inside a method annotated with `@Erased`, or that is part of a contract, is considered _erased_, meaning it will not be executed at runtime.
+Any code inside a method annotated with `@Erased`, or that is part of a contract, is _erased_, meaning it will not be executed at runtime.
 Erased code is used purely for writing JVerify specifications and proofs.
 Because it is not executed, it may perform operations that would be costly to execute, such as evaluating `forall` and `exists` expressions, and working with unbounded numbers.

 Here are the rules for different code contexts: